ClaytonFarr/justship/README.md

 ### Local Development

-1. Use original repo as template (or fork) to create new repo
+1. Use original repo as template (or fork) to create new GitHub repo
 2. Within local copy of repo run `npm install --legacy-peer-deps` or `pnpm install`
 3. Rename the `.env.example` file to `.env`
    - add a value to `.env` for `FROM_EMAIL` (e.g. 'noreply@domain.com')